 The European Institute for Biomedical Imaging Research (EIBIR), in cooperation with the European Society for Radiotherapy and Oncology (ESTRO) and European Federation of Organisations for Medical Physics (EFOMP), is proud to have been awarded the European Commission Tender ‘Medical Applications of Radiation – Learning from Incidents and Near Misses’ (acronym: MARLIN).

-The project is led by Ms. Monika Hierath (EIBIR, AT), with scientific coordination by Dr. Carlos Prieto (ESTRO, BE) and aims to improve reporting and learning from patient-related incidents and near misses in radiotherapy, interventional cardiology, nuclear medicine and interventional and diagnostic radiology.
+The project was led by Ms. Monika Hierath (EIBIR, AT), with scientific coordination by Dr. Carlos Prieto (ESTRO, BE), and aimed to improve reporting and learning from patient-related incidents and near misses in radiotherapy, interventional cardiology, nuclear medicine, and interventional and diagnostic radiology.

 Project objectives: